yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/metrics_db_install.md

 ## Configure the database connection for API Manager

-You must ensure that the API Gateway external connection to the database has been configured in Policy Studio.
-To configure a connection, select **Environment Configuration > External Connections > Database Connections > Add a Database Connection**.
+To configure the API Gateway external connection to the database in Policy Studio, select **Environment Configuration > External Connections > Database Connections > Add a Database Connection**.
+For details, see [Configure the database connection](/docs/apim_policydev/apigw_external_connections/common_db_conf/#configure-the-database-connection).

 ## Set up the database tables